JMaestasMSU/Music_Feature_Analysis/QUICKSTART.md

 # Quick Start - Local Deployment

-This guide will get you up and running with the Music Feature Analysis system on your local machine using Docker.
+This guide covers deployment of the Music Feature Analysis system on a local machine using Docker.

 ## Prerequisites